rjgoif/ComfyUI-Img-Label-Tools/README.md

 **Labels:**
 - `labels` - Multiline text box for labels (one per line, or semicolon-separated)
-- `label_end` - Behavior when labels run out:
-  - `loop` - Wrap around to first label
-  - `end` - No label for remaining images (empty padding still added)
+- `label_end` - If more imaages than labels, what to do?
+Either start over with repeats or just stop
-- `label_location` - Where to place labels:
+- `label_location` - Where to place labels.
-  - `top` - Above image (text bottom-aligned)
-  - `bottom` - Below image (text top-aligned)
-  - `left_vert` - Left of image, vertical text rotated 90° (bottom faces right)
-  - `left_hor` - Left of image, horizontal text (vertically centered)
-  - `right_vert` - Right of image, vertical text rotated 270° (bottom faces left)
-  - `right_hor` - Right of image, horizontal text (vertically centered)
 - `label_size` - Font size in pixels (8-200, default 32)
 - `font` - Font selection from ComfyUI/fonts directory (falls back to Arial)

 **Spacing:**
 - `spacing` - Pixel border around each image (0-100, default 0)
-  - Color is opposite of background for contrast
+  - Color is background color for contrast against labels
   - Applied after all processing (labels, padding, etc.)

 **Outputs:**
 - `image` - Single combined image containing the complete array

-**Processing Order:**
-1. Convert inputs to PIL images (handles both lists and batches)
-2. Equalize image sizes (resize/pad based on settings)
-3. Calculate maximum label dimensions across all images
-4. Add labels with consistent dimensions to all images
-5. Add spacing border (if enabled)
-6. Calculate optimal grid layout (for smart modes, considers actual image dimensions)
-7. Create canvas and place images in grid

 **Label Text Format:**
 Labels can be provided in multiple ways: